BestReviews is reader-supported and may earn an affiliate commission. Details

-Steel frame for extra durability; emergency key in case you forget keypad code.
+Steel frame for extra durability; emergency key in case you forget the keypad code.
 Roomy interior.
 Tested to UL standards (UL 72), adjustable internal shelf, and padded/soft door/interior.
-Comes with bolting kit to secure to floor.
+Comes with a bolting kit to secure to the floor.
 Won’t easily be removed.

 Fire-resistant for only 20 minutes.
 Door doesn’t shut super tight on some safes.
 Plastic keypad might not be durable over time.

 Not UL-listed for fire or waterproof.
 Corners can be pried open.
 Not big enough to hold letter-size documents without folding.